rmmenezes/DumpPass_RmBa/README.md

 # wifi-pass-stealer
-This code collects passwords for WiFi networks already connected in the Windows operating system.
+This code collects passwords for WiFi networks already connected in the Windows operating system only (PT-BR).